Barun Rai and the House on the Cliff

 Barun Rai and The House on the Cliff is a paranormal, psychological horror thriller film directed by Sam Bhattacharjee and produced by Sam Bhattacharjee, Mitra Bhattacharya and Firuzi Khan.
 It stars Priyanshu Chatterjee, Nyra Banerjee, Sid Makkar, David Bailie, Tony Richardson and Ayvianna Snow.
-The film was produced by Unicorn Motion Pictures and is releasing under the banner of Big Films Media.
+The film was produced by Unicorn Motion Pictures and was released under the banner of Big Films Media.
 The film was released on 29 October 2021, in the United Kingdom.

 Plot

 The film is set in the 1970s and shot in Little Tawney Hall, Romford and Cornwall, England.
 The film revolves around a parapsychologist detective named Barun Rai, who can see what the normal eye cannot, using his powers to investigate crimes of a paranormal nature.
 It portrays the story of newlyweds Harmesh and Soumili, who move into their dream house, unaware of the spate of mysterious suicides disturbing the area and local police.